anyscale/madewithml.github.io/docs/courses/applied-ml/annotation.md

 ## Datasets
 - [projects.json](https://raw.githubusercontent.com/GokuMohandas/applied-ml/main/datasets/projects.json){:target="_blank"}: projects with title, description and tags (cleaned by mods).
-- [projects_detailed.json](https://raw.githubusercontent.com/GokuMohandas/applied-ml/main/datasets/projects_detailed.json){:target="_blank"}: projects with full-text details and additional URLs.
 - [tags.json](https://raw.githubusercontent.com/GokuMohandas/applied-ml/main/datasets/tags.json){:target="_blank"}: tags used in dropdown to aid autocompletion.

 !!! note
     We'll have a small GitHub Action that runs on a schedule (cron) to constantly update these datasets over time.
 We'll learn about how these work when we get to the CI/CD lesson.

 Recall that our objective was to augment authors to add the appropriate tags for their project so the community can discover them.
 So we want to use the metadata provided in each project to determine what the relevant tags are.
-We'll want to start with the highly influential features and iteratively experiment with additional features:
+We'll want to start with the highly influential features and iteratively experiment with additional features.

-- title + description
-- ^ + details
-- ^ + relevant html text from URLs

 ## Load data
 We'll first load our dataset from the JSON file.